Lecture at the opening of the exhibition Compromiso Político, at BAK, Utrecht, 10 February.

 The cleaners epitomized this trend, what some have started to call “the new social question”.
 Ever since the eighties, cleaners no longer formed part of the normal workforce, they were hired from specialized cleaning companies, who were in a highly competitive fight to offer the lowest prices to their clients.
 The largest single cost they could compete on, were the labour conditions of the two hundred thousand cleaners themselves.
 One of the ways of cutting costs, was by divvying up the hours, two hours here, two hours there.
 Very late or very early hours, with the result that cleaners were largely invisible.
 At the same time, a large segment of the cleaners formed part of the working poor.

 Important is that the cleaners trade union did not have a position at the negotiation table when it started the campaign.
-Consensus was not a choice, conflict was a necessity.
+Consensus was not a choice, conflict a necessity.
 Only seven percent of cleaners were member of a union in 2007.
-The union had to politicize things, raise consciousness, organise people, and make a lot of noise, before they would even have the opportunity to demand anything or represent anyone.
+The union had to politicize things, raise consciousness, create visibility, organise people, and make a lot of noise, before they would even have the opportunity to demand anything or represent anyone.

 The Dutch trade union copied the techniques of the famous Justice for Janitors campaign, that originally started out in Los Angeles.
 Ken Loach made his film Bread & Roses about it.
 And the urban sociologist Mike Davis wrote in his book Magical Realism on the miraculous transformation of the cleaners from pariah proletariat to peaceful guerilla army.
 The working method, simply called organizing combines a more traditional return to the workfloor, with modern registration and management techniques derived from the American election campaigns.